baccours/nyx/README.md

 - **Color Temperature (Kelvin)**: Adjust the screen warmth from 1000K (Candlelight) up to 7000K (Daylight) for optimal sleep hygiene.
 - **Deep Dimming**: Go beyond the system's minimum brightness for comfortable night-time reading.
 - **Material 3 Design**: A clean, modern UI built with Jetpack Compose.
-- **Persistent Settings**: Your preferences are saved automatically using Jetpack DataStore.
+- **Persistent Settings**: Preferences are saved automatically using Jetpack DataStore.
 - **Optimized Size**: Lightweight footprint with no unnecessary large dependencies.

 ## Technical Details 🛠️